 Sandra Pérez, the NYC Pride Executive Director

-Sadly, however, this year’s bright, rainbow-colored, community-based festivities will take place against the ominous backdrop of recently proposed anti-LGBTQ+ state legislation.
+Sadly, however, this year’s bright, rainbow-colored, community-based festivities will occur against the ominous backdrop of recently proposed anti-LGBTQ+ state legislation.

-In the troubled world of U.S. politics, existing LGBTQ+ rights have suddenly become the new hot topic and, unfortunately, the new prime target for conservative GOP lawmakers across the nation.
+In the troubled world of U.S. politics, existing LGBTQ+ rights have suddenly become the new hot topic and, unfortunately, the new prime target for conservative GOP lawmakers nationwide.

-U.S. states such as Ohio, Lousiana, and Texas are now actively trying to clone Florida’s and Alabama’s newly approved bills – known in media circles as the “Don’t Say Gay” Acts – which are aimed at removing existing LGBTQ+ rights and legal acceptance in the U.S. education system and designed to particularly affect LGBTQ+ children and teenagers.
+U.S. states such as Ohio, Louisiana, and Texas are now actively trying to clone Florida’s and Alabama’s newly approved bills – known in media circles as the “Don’t Say Gay” Acts – which are aimed at removing existing LGBTQ+ rights and legal acceptance in the U.S. education system and designed to affect LGBTQ+ children and teenagers particularly.

 The specific details of the bills do vary between the states.
 Still, all seek to prohibit schools from using a curriculum acknowledging or discussing gender identity or sexual orientation topics.